 The National Register of Historic Places is the nation’s official list of cultural resources worthy of preservation.
-It is part of a nationwide program that coordinates and supports efforts to identify, evaluate, and protect historic resources.
-The State Historic Preservation Office administers the program in Tennessee.
+It is part of a nationwide program that coordinates and supports efforts to identify, evaluate and protect historic resources.
+The Tennessee Historical Commission, the state agency that is designated as the State Historic Preservation Office administers the program in Tennessee.

 (Memphis – Shelby County)